azoth-lang/azoth.libs/planned/azoth/compilation/README.md

-# `system.compilation`
+# `azoth.compilation`

-The `system.compilation` namespace contains attributes used to direct the compiler how best to compile the code.
+The `azoth.compilation` namespace contains attributes used to direct the compiler how best to compile the code.